Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Related Work

-\paragraph{Universal dynamic regret.} The seminal work of~\citet{ICML'03:zinkvich} demonstrates that the online gradient descent (OGD) actually enjoys an $\O(\sqrt{T}(1+P_T))$ universal dynamic regret, and the regret guarantee holds against any feasible comparator sequence.
+\paragraph{Universal dynamic regret.} The pioneering work of~\citet{ICML'03:zinkvich} demonstrates that online gradient descent (OGD) enjoys an $\O(\sqrt{T}(1+P_T))$ universal dynamic regret, which holds against any feasible comparator sequence.
 Nevertheless, the result is far from the $\Omega(\sqrt{T(1+P_T)})$ lower bound established by~\citet{NIPS'18:Zhang-Ader}, who further close the gap by proposing a novel online algorithm that attains an optimal rate of $\O(\sqrt{T(1+P_T)})$ for convex functions~\citep{NIPS'18:Zhang-Ader}.
-Our work improves the minimax rate of $\O(\sqrt{T(1+P_T)})$ to problem-dependent regret guarantees by further exploiting the easiness of the problem instances. \citet{JMLR'21:BCO} study the universal dynamic regret for the bandit convex optimization problem under both one-point and two-point feedback models.
+Our work further exploits the easiness of the problem instances and achieves problem-dependent regret guarantees, hence better than the minimax rate. \citet{JMLR'21:BCO} study the universal dynamic regret for bandit convex optimization under both one-point and two-point feedback models.
+Concurrent to our conference version paper~\citep{NIPS'20:sword}, \citet{ICML'20:Ashok} proposes a novel online algorithm that achieves the same order of minimax optimal dynamic regret for convex functions as~\citep{NIPS'18:Zhang-Ader}, yet without relying on using a meta-algorithm hedging over a group of base learners.
+Instead, their method employs the combination strategy developed in parameter-free online learning~\citep{COLT'18:black-box-reduction,COLT'19:easy-combine}.
+Note that it may be possible to modify the algorithm of~\citet{ICML'20:Ashok} to achieve small-loss bounds; however, attaining gradient-variation bounds would be generally challenging, especially under the one-gradient feedback model.
+More specifically, it is not hard to modify their framework to incorporate optimistic online learning, but one usually needs to exploit additional negative terms to convert the optimistic quantity $\norm{\nabla f_t(\x_t) - \nabla f_{t-1}(\x_{t-1})}_2^2$ to gradient variation $\sup_{\x \in \X}\norm{\nabla f_t(\x) - \nabla f_{t-1}(\x)}_2^2$, to eliminate the difference between decisions $\x_t$ and $\x_{t-1}$.
+Our algorithms, based on the collaborative online ensemble framework, involve a careful exploitation of negative terms in the regret analysis of both meta and base algorithms, alongside introducing correction terms in the algorithm design.
+However, as far as we can see, with only one gradient feedback per round, it is challenging for the framework of~\citet{ICML'20:Ashok} to achieve the gradient-variation bound due to the lack of negative terms in their regret analysis.